‘EVE Valkyrie Celebrates One Year, CCP Games Looks Towards Future of VR [Opinion]

 “Our goal has been to develop the ‘killer app’ for the three current modes of enjoying VR – with Gunjack for mobile VR, with EVE: Valkyrie for seated VR and with Sparc for standing VR.
 We’re poised to break even on our initial internal investment, so we now have the confidence and momentum to look even further into the future”

-[Featured image by CCP Games]
+[Featured Image by CCP Games]